THE BEST CARBON DISC WHEELSET

 Every Zipp Firecrest wheelset comes with an image built up over a decade.
 I associate the words innovative, fast, expensive, and status with the Zipp brand.
 And I’ve always thought of Firecrest as the aero standard that is also comfortable and brakes well but is flexier and heavier than other all-around wheels.
 One other connection I make – Zipp always seems to be updating the hubs they put on Firecrest wheels, perhaps to try to rid themselves of whatever quality demons possessed earlier models.

-Road disc, wide and tubeless were never words I’ve associated with Zipp and Firecrest.
+Road disc, wide and tubeless, however, were never words I’ve associated with Zipp and Firecrest.

 Yes, Zipp has made disc brake Firecrests for years but earlier models were essentially the same as rim brake Firecrests just with a few more spokes and a way to bolt on the rotors.
 Their rims were wide externally but never wide enough internally to go with a 25C tire if you still wanted their best aero performance.
 And tubeless?
 Nah.